 Clients can query the index for particular events using a simple query language.
 Dashboard views are each powered by a single query.
 Queries can be applied on the index of past events, but can also tap into the stream of events going to the index in real-time.

 Query messages return a list of matching events.
-The full grammar is here.
+See the query tests for tons of examples, or read the full grammar.

 "Riemann" usually refers to the JVM process that handles events, i.e.